liaohaofu/adn/README.md

 ln -s path_to_your_dataset data/nature_image
 ```

+- **Note that our model is not tuned for nature images and its effectiveness may vary depending on the problem and datasets.**

 ## Demo

 - We provide a demo code to demonstrate the effectiveness of ADN.
-The input samples images are located at `samples/` and the outputs of the demo can be found at `results/`.
+The input sample images are located at `samples/` and the outputs of the demo can be found at `results/`.
 To run the demo,

 ```cmd
 python demo.py deep_lesion